brianrobles204/observable_locator/README.md

 the following steps:
 - The first dependency, an `int`, will return `3` successfully.
-- When `locator.observe<Directory>()` is called, the function throws because the directory future has no value yet.
+- When `locator.observe<Directory>()` is called, the function throws because the `Directory` future has no value yet.
 This causes the original `locator.observe<Database>()` call to throw.
 - However, when the future for the `Directory` dependency finally completes, the `Database` callback is rerun again.
 This time, the `int` and `Directory`